 - Best for: Brand awareness and showcasing product lines

-- New feature: Interactive video headers with 32% higher engagement
+- New feature: Interactive video headers with 42% higher engagement and shoppable hotspots

 -